 - Coldness of your lower leg or foot, especially when compared to the other side.

 - Hair loss on your legs

 - Slowed toe nail growth

-How will PAD affect your health?
+How will PAD affect my health?

 Having peripheral arterial disease can be debilitating and painful.
 It can impact on how active you are, which in turn can prevent you from doing the things you like to do and from exercising and staying fit, which can lead to other health and social problems.